gromnitsky/disc-archiver/README.md

 ## Bugs

-* As it uses Make, files names w/ spaces aren't allowed.
+* As it uses GNU Make, files names w/ spaces aren't allowed.

 * It takes 3 times more disk space to create all this rigmarole (splitted/copied files in `out/src` + .iso in `out/iso`).

 ## License